 8 Things To Do At Great Falls Park

 1. Meet A Ranger

 The best way to familiarize yourself with Great Falls Park is to connect with a Ranger and attend one of their ongoing programs.
-Most Ranger-led programs are offered throughout the year, so check their schedule by calling the park at 703-285-2965 or visit their Schedule of Events page.
+Ranger-led programs are offered throughout the year.
+For a current schedule, contact the park at 703-285-2965 or visit their Schedule of Events page.
 Ranger-led educational programs are a great way to explore the park for school groups, scout groups, and more.
 If you are interested in a ranger-led program for your group, please call the park for more information or visit their Groups page.

 2. Take A Hike

 Great Falls Park has fifteen miles of hiking trails, five of which are multi-use for horseback riding, hiking, and biking.
 Trail maps are available at both the entrance station and the Visitor Center.
 Hikers are encouraged to carry water throughout the year, especially in warmer months, when high temperatures and humidity make it more difficult to stay hydrated.
 The Potomac Heritage National Scenic Trail, which includes hiking, biking, and boating routes throughout the Potomac watershed, runs through the park.